 If you are at a dump in Ontario to view the bears you can observe them ignoring meat, fruit and vegetables and going after food with high carbohydrate content such as bread and pasta.
 They go after these high carb snacks because they can build up their fat supply faster.
 Experienced outfitters know this so when baiting bears to come to a tree stand they use a wide range of food including food high in carbohydrates.

-There are many critics of Black Bear Hunting and there are no shortage of these tree huggers in Ontario.
-People say you are just killing, not hunting.
+What Anti-hunting Groups Say: People say you are just killing, not harvesting big game.
 Nothing can be farther from the truth.
 A Black Bear can hear 4 times better than a human and can smell 2100 times better than a human.
 Black Bear Hunting is an exercise in stealth, which can be hard to do sometimes when spending hours out in the Ontario wilderness.
 A hunter's ability to become invisible is key to successful hunting.
-Hunters also need to understand that there are tons of huge bears in Ontario and they need to have confidence and pass on smaller bears if they really want a trophy bear of a lifetime.
+Hunters also need to understand that there are tons of huge bears in Ontario and they need to have confidence and pass on smaller bears if they really want a trophy of a lifetime.

 Hunters are legally allowed to use bow (archery), crossbow, rifle, shotgun and muzzleloader (Black Powder) to hunt bears in Ontario.
 It is illegal to hunt with a hand gun in Ontario.
 The weapon used dictates the season so archery season starts a couple of days before gun season.
 Hunter orange must be warn at all times during big game season.
 Camouflage hunter orange does not qualify in Ontario.